 - Evaluate: Final assessment only after 48 hours

-"My grandmother first tested every new ointment on the inside of her wrist.
+"My grandmother always tested every new ointment on the inside of her wrist first.
 'The skin never forgets,' she said.
-Today we know: contact sensitization can last a lifetime." – Jiri Studnicky
+Today, we know: contact sensitizations can last a lifetime." – Jiri Studnicky

-The decision between propolis cream and other skin treatments should be based on scientific facts, not marketing claims.
-Our comparative analysis of various treatment options clearly shows the advantages and disadvantages.
+The decision between Propolis Cream and other skin treatments should be based on scientific facts, not marketing promises.
+Our comparative analysis of various treatment options reveals clear advantages and disadvantages.

 - Broad antimicrobial spectrum